MaYingHu/MaYingHu.github.io/README.md

 ## Category Three: Databases
 #### Inventory Management App for Android

-<a href="https://github.com/MaYingHu/CS-360-Inventory-App/tree/master">Original Code for Android Inventory App</a>
+<a href="https://github.com/MaYingHu/CS499OriginalAndroidApp">Original Code for Android Inventory App</a>

 The artefact I chose for this category was an Android inventory management app which I developed as my final project in *CS-360: Mobile Architecture and Programming*.

 I chose this artefact for my portfolio because it offers an example of an Android app which I developed to meet a prospective client's requirements.
 Mobile app development is a field that I hope to move into after graduating, so it seemed a natural choice for my personal portfolio.
 The artefact as a whole demonstrates my ability to code apps in Android studio, to work to create a design around an existing specification and to incorporate the use of a SQLite database into the app to hold both user data and the inventory data itself.
 Following are mockups of the original app at the initial design stage:

 ###### Mockups showing Login Screen, Inventory Screen (landscape and portrait) and Add Item Screen:

-<a href="https://github.com/MaYingHu/CS499OriginalAndroidApp">Original Code for Android Inventory App</a>

 ![App Mockups](./appMockups.svg)